 How to Treat Inflammation at All of Your Meals

-Many foods fall in different rages on the pH scale, according to how acid or alkaline they are.
+Many foods fall in different ranges on the pH scale, according to how acidic or alkaline they are.
 All animal foods fall under the acid category while plant-based foods vary in their alkaline levels.
 You don’t need to get too technical with which one is better than another, but it’s a smart choice to work them into your diet when you can.

 Here are 10 of some of the lesser-known, yet extremely beneficial alkalizing foods to add to your meals:

 You might write off those dark lettuces as nothing worthy of your dollars and skip right to the kale and collards.
-And while kale and collards are definitely alkalizing superstars, you’re missing out if you pass up those dark-hued lettuce varieties.
+And while kale and collards are alkalizing superstars, you’re missing out if you pass up those dark-hued lettuce varieties.
 Their deep color indicates their high nutrient content, including chlorophyll for your blood sugar, Vitamin K, and lots of Vitamin C. They’re some of the easier greens to digest.

 Celery is a fantastic alkalizing food for several reasons.
-It’s packed with water, Vitamin C and K, and also full of natural electrolytes.
+It’s packed with water, Vitamin C, and K, and also full of natural electrolytes.
 This is important for bringing balance to the body and preventing electrolyte loss that can cause inflammation on its own.
-You’ll also be happy to hear that celery is helpful for reducing high blood pressure.
+You’ll also be happy to hear that celery helps reduce high blood pressure.
 Since hypertension (high blood pressure) can lead to heart disease or be a symptom, it’s especially important to eat foods that help combat this issue.
 Celery can be chopped and diced anywhere, not just eaten as a snack; sneak it in a smoothie, juice with it, make this Cream of Celery Soup, or whatever else you fancy too.